-The hard copy of the final application forms, completed environmental review forms, and application fee of \$250 should be sent to:
+The application fee of \$250 and USB flash drive should be sent to:

-Indiana Housing and Community Development Authority ATTN: Real Estate Department Coordinator RE: HOME Application 30 South Meridian Street, Suite 1000 Indianapolis, IN 46204
+Indiana Housing and Community Development Authority ATTN: Real Estate Department Coordinator RE: HOME Application 30 South Meridian Street, Suite 900 Indianapolis, IN 46204

 All applicants must retain a copy of this application package.
 Applicants that receive funding will be bound by the information contained herein.